bmuchmore/brian_website/content/talk/lacunar_stroke/index.md

 +++
-date = "2019-07-12T00:00:00"
+date = "2017-09-14T00:00:00"
-title = "Lacunar Infarcts in 10 minutes or Less" abstract = "Hi everyone" abstract_short = ""
-event = "A brief talk"
+title = "A brief talk"
-event_url = "https://www.meetup.com/portland-r-user-group/"
-location = "McClure 6"
+abstract = "Join me for a workshop to get you up and running with your own personal website.
+If you are looking to start your own site, come learn how to do it for free using using R, RStudio, and the blogdown R package." abstract_short = "" event = "Portland R User Group Workshop" event_url = "https://www.meetup.com/portland-r-user-group/" location = "Oregon Health & Science University, Portland, Oregon"

 selected = true
 math = true